giorgosvs/GeofencingAPI/README.md

 ## Usage
 1. **Define geofences** on the map.
+Geofences can be added onMapLongClick().
 2. **Start monitoring** for geofence transitions.
-3. View logged events for entry and exit transitions.
+3. View logged events for entry and exit transitions in Device Activity.
 4. Stop monitoring and drop tables for erasing history.

 ---